Introduction to Financial Planning

 Retirement savings needs to become a priority instead of an afterthought.
 The Internal Revenue Service has made saving for retirement even more attractive with special tax-advantaged accounts such as employer 401(k) plans, individual retirement accounts and special retirement accounts for the self-employed.
 These allow for tax deductions, credits and even tax-free earnings on retirement savings.

-So you have created a budget, cut expenses, eliminated your credit card debt and have begun to save for retirement, so you are all set, right?
-You have definitely come a long way but there is one more important aspect of your finances that you need to consider.
+You've created a budget, cut your expenses, eliminated your credit card debt and now you're saving for retirement.
+You should be all set, right?
+Those are all smart money moves to make but there's one more important aspect of your finances that you need to consider.

-Insurance is important because you have worked hard to build a solid financial footing for you and your family so it needs to be protected.
-Accidents and disasters can and do happen and if you aren’t adequately insured it could leave you in financial ruin.
+Insurance matters because you work hard to build a solid financial footing for you and your family and it needs to be protected.
+Accidents and disasters can and do happen and if you don't have the right insurance, it could lead to financial ruin.

 Some insurance policies are required and everyone should have these types of coverage but there are many other types of insurance policies that are probably not needed and you could be wasting precious dollars that could be put to work elsewhere.
 There is a fine line between having enough insurance and being over-insured.